Cash for Your Home, On Your Terms—No Repairs, No Fees, No Stress

 • This field is for validation purposes and should be left unchanged.

-There are several reasons why a seller might choose a “subject to” sale, especially if they are in financial distress.
-Here’s a closer look at the seller’s perspective:
+There are several reasons why a seller would desire to sell “subject to,” especially if they are having difficulties with money.
+Let’s take a closer look at this from the seller’s point of view:

-One of the main reasons sellers opt for a “subject to” sale is to avoid foreclosure.
-Foreclosure can severely damage a person’s credit score for years and make it difficult to secure loans or even rent a property in the future.
-By selling “subject to,” the seller can stop the foreclosure process and maintain their financial reputation.
+One of the main reasons sellers choose a “subject to” sale is so they may keep their home.
+If you lose your house to foreclosure, it might hurt your credit score for years and make it hard to get loans or even rent a place to live.
+Selling “subject to” stops the foreclosure process and keeps the seller’s credit score high.

-In a “subject to” transaction, sellers typically don’t have to cover closing costs or fees related to paying off the existing mortgage.
-This can be a major relief for sellers who are already struggling financially and can’t afford to pay for a traditional sale.
+In a “subject to” arrangement, sellers usually don’t have to pay closing costs or fees for paying off the current mortgage.
+This can be a major help for sellers who are already having difficulties with money and can’t afford to pay for a conventional sale.

 Sell Your Georgia House Without A Realtor 75% Faster!